-A VCube with dimension d = r+1 consists of two VCubes of dimension r.
+- Basis: Consider a hypercube with dimension d = 1, consisting of two nodes.
+In a single round sorting completes even if one of the nodes is faulty, as the fault-free node will cover the faulty node and sort the complete list. - Hypothesis: Now assume that for a VCube of dimension d = r sorting is completed in r rounds, even if up to $2^r 1$ nodes become faulty. - Induction step: A VCube with dimension d = r + 1 consists of two VCubes of dimension r.
 According to the induction step, in each of those two VCubes sorting completes in v rounds.
 Now in the first sorting round of Bitonic Sort, a fault-free node in one of those r-dimensional VCubes will find a fault-free partner in the other r-dimensional VCube, if there is one.
-They will act as covers for the faulty nodes within their r-dimensional VCubes and communicate with the partner of the other vdimensional VCube in that round.
-If all nodes are faulty in one of those r-dimensional VCubes, the cover(s) will be on the other r-dimensional VCube and run all tasks of that round.
+They will act as covers for the faulty nodes within their r-dimensional VCube and communicate with the partner of the other v-dimensional VCube, the cover(s) will be on the other r-dimensional VCubes, the cover(s) will be on the other r-dimensional VCube and run all tasks of that round.